Here are some answers to common questions we have answered over the years. If you have a question that you think should be here, please let us know!

 We are committed to providing resources and services to help as many people as possible resolve mold questions and problems through education, consultation, advice and remediation.
 We offer as much free advice and information as possible to allow people to resolve problems themselves when possible and strive to provide reasonable solutions for those that need our help directly.

-To better reach these goals we currently offer free visual inspections and estimates in the following counties in Indiana:
+To better reach these goals we currently offer free visual inspections and estimates in our local service area.

 Can You Find the Source of Mold and Write a Report?